AmziLS/AmziProlog/README.md

 ## Repository Contents

 The `/engine` folder contains Amzi!
 Prolog's core, made of the Prolog-VM and the Logic Server runtime library.
-The Logic Server's primary API is exposed in C found under `/engine`, but has also various foreign language bindings found under `/langbindings`.
+The Logic Server's primary API is exposed in C and found under `/engine`, but has also various foreign language bindings found under `/langbindings`.

 The Prolog compiler, listener, and runner are found under `/run`. `acmp`, `arun`, and `alis` are the exact same executable, their actual purpose is identified by their filename only:
 - for `arun`, the engine/Logic Server simply executes the passed `.xpl` file